RafaelB411/Algorithms-and-Data-Structures-C/README.md

 # Algorithms-and-Data-Structures-C

-Algorithms and data structures libraries made and used as studing material for IF672.
+Algorithms and data structures libraries made and used as study material during IF672.